jbmagination/Curtain/MYTUBE.md

 Additionally, following the install instructions in `INSTALL.txt` leaves a server administrator with [] bytes used up.

-Curtain on it's own *does* take up more than MyTube standalone, sitting at [] UTF-8 bytes, so if you already use JQuery for your website, MyTube may be a better option if you want to reduce the size of your website.
-But if you don't use JQuery, Curtain's better.
+Curtain with every module *does* take up more than MyTube standalone, sitting at [] UTF-8 bytes.
+However, Curtain by itself only takes up [] UTF-8 bytes.

 # Features
 ## Referrer policy